markgw/pimlico/docs/core/config.rst

 by the directive name and any arguments.

 - `variant`:
     Allows a line to be included only when loading a particular variant of a pipeline.
+For more detail on pipeline variants, see :doc:`/core/variants`.

-The variant name is specified as part of the directive in the form: `variant:variant_name`.
+    The variant name is
+    specified as part of the directive in the form: `variant:variant_name`.
 You may include the line in more than one variant by specifying multiple names, separated by commas (and no spaces).
 You can use the default variant "main", so that the line will be left out of other variants.
 The rest of the line, after the directive